Alejogb1/job-board/blog-data/how-do-i-use-bert-large-uncased-in-hugginface-for-long-text-classification.md

 id: "how-do-i-use-bert-large-uncased-in-hugginface-for-long-text-classification"
 ---

-, let’s tackle this.
 I’ve spent quite a bit of time dealing with long text classification using transformer models, and bert-large-uncased presents some specific challenges, especially when you start exceeding those typical input length limitations.
 It’s not simply about throwing a longer text at the model and hoping for the best.
 There are practical considerations that we need to address systematically.

 The core issue stems from bert's architecture.
 The original bert-large-uncased model, as trained, handles sequences with a maximum length of 512 tokens.
 Exceed this limit, and you'll encounter errors.
 The naive approach of truncating is usually a bad idea, as vital context might be discarded, severely impacting classification accuracy.
 Think of it as throwing away the second half of a detective novel – you might miss key clues.
 Over the years, I've seen countless projects that suffer because of simple truncation, and it always leads to suboptimal results.